 YWCA Canberra’s Executive Management Team takes a whole-of-organisation perspective, making key decisions about strategic directions, accountability frameworks, organisational development, policy and quality assurance.
-The team comprises the Executive Director, Director of Community Services, Director of Children’s Services, and Director of Corporate Relations and Communication.

-Moving from hospitality into a human resources role in the health sector, Frances’ natural drive and pursuit of excellence saw her establish her former employer as an Employer of Choice for Women, and ACT Employer of the Year for Apprenticeships & Traineeships.
+Frances Crimmins is the Chief Executive Officer of YWCA Canberra.
+Frances has a passion to see women achieve their potential and shape their communities.
+Having started her career in hotel management she soon developed strong leadership and management skills which saw her take on senior human resources roles in the health sector.
+Frances’ natural drive and pursuit of excellence resulted in her former employer gaining accreditation as an Employer of Choice for Women, and ACT Employer of the Year for Apprenticeships & Traineeships.

 Frances was drawn to YWCA Canberra in 2010 as she had always identified as a feminist, and has a strong belief in social justice, which she attributes to her mother’s influence.
 Having faced discrimination during her own career journey, she is now committed to being a strong voice for women.